- Technology Infinix Note 10 First Sale Today At 12 PM: Price, Offers, Specs

 Another symptom of diabetes mellitus in children is unexplained weight loss.
 Children suffering from diabetes tend to lose a lot of weight in a very short time.
 This is because, when glucose conversion to energy is restricted due to low production of insulin, the body starts burning muscle and stored fats for energy, causing unexplained weight loss.

-Fruity-smell breath is due to diabetic ketoacidosis (DKS), a condition that arises due to the lack of insulin in the body.
-It is considered a fatal diabetes symptom in children.
+Fruity-smell breath is due to diabetic ketoacidosis (DKA), a condition that arises due to the lack of insulin in the body.
+It can be a fatal diabetes symptom in children.
 Here, in the absence of glucose, the body starts burning fat for energy, and the process produces ketones (blood acids).
 The typical smell of ketones can be identified by the fruit-like smell in the breath.

 6. Behavioural problems